Rules & Protesting

 - Do not exceed the pace car speed by more than 5 mph before the start.
 If a racer is exceeding the pace car speed at the green flag by more than 5mph, and it is protested, it will be a penalty.

-- Not serving a penalty by starting from the pit lane will result in a DQ or 0 points from that race no matter your finishing position.
+- Not serving a previous race penalty will result in a DQ or 0 points from that race no matter your finishing position.

 - No car swaps during the season in a series.
 Car selection will be locked from Round 1 or the first race you run of the series.
 If you change cars after that, your points up to that time will be voided.